ahmedgh970/adversarial-training/README.md

 All the preprocessed datasets that we utilized are available on this drive link: https://drive.google.com/file/d/11Bj7ATQtxLt7PyL3fqyyeXqNNrRqgS9K/view?usp=sharing

 ### CLI Usage
-Every model can be trained and tested individually using the scripts which are provided in the `models/*` folders.
+Every model can be trained and evaluated individually using the scripts which are provided in the `models/*` and `scripts/*` folders.

 ### Google Colab Usage
 Training can be started by importing `Autoencoders_Adversarial_Training_UAD.ipynb` in [Google Colab](http://colab.research.google.com).